hopeliu20160622/dknn_geod/objectives/objective2.md

 - [] MNIST
 - [] SVHN
 - [] GTSRB
-We might be able to do the same with datasets with noise or datasets for which we control flipped labels.
+- [] We might be able to do the same with datasets with noise or datasets for which we control flipped labels.

 # ACCURACY VS CONFIDENCE AND CREDIBILITY
-Explore if the "robustifying" effect is maintained for gDkNN (Figure 2).
+Explore if the "robustifying" effect is maintained for gDkNN (original paper Figure 2).
 This Figure is particularly weird might be just for us to create 3x3 Figure just to see.

 # ROBUSTNESS